-Excessive Heat is a Major Urban Challenge: The need to protect people from extreme heat is one of the key resilience and sustainability challenges of the 21st Century.
-Rising temperatures have negative implications on nearly every aspect of daily life and action must be taken to address this reality.
+Excessive Heat is a Major Urban Challenge: Protecting people from rising temperatures and extreme heat is one of the key resilience challenges of the 21st Century.
+Cooling our communities will help to save lives, improve air quality, and reduce energy use and urgent action is needed to address this challenge.